OData/v3ProtocolDocument/OData URL Conventions.markdown

 ## 5.2 Custom Query Options ##
 Custom query options provide an extensible mechanism for data service-specific information to be placed in a data service URL query string.
 A custom query option is any query option of the form shown by the rule "customQueryOption" in Appendix A: ABNF for OData URL Conventions.

 Custom query options MUST NOT begin with a "$" character because the character is reserved for system query options.
-A custom query option MAY begin with the "@" character, however this doing  can result in custom query options that collide with Function Parameters values specified using Parameter Aliases.
+A custom query option MAY begin with the "@" character, however this doing  can result in custom query options that collide with function Parameters values specified using Parameter Aliases.

 For example this URL addresses provide a 'secURLtytoken' via a custom query option:
 	http://service.odata.org/OData/OData.svc/Products?$orderby=Name&secURLtytoken=0412312321